egeulgen/pathfindR/cran-comments.md

 ## Test environments
-* local OS X 10.15.1, R 3.6.1
+* local OS X 10.15.1, R 4.0.0
-* Ubuntu 16.04.6 LTS (on Travis-CI), R 3.6.1
+* Ubuntu 16.04.6 LTS (on Travis-CI), R 4.0.0
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-* There was only 1 NOTE in local and travis-ci checks:
+There was 1 NOTE:
 * checking installed package size ...
-NOTE installed size is  6.8Mb sub-directories of 1Mb or more:
+NOTE installed size is  8.3Mb sub-directories of 1Mb or more: data   1.3Mb doc    3.8Mb
-    R      3.1Mb
+    R      2.7Mb
-    data   1.2Mb
-    doc    2.1Mb

-  If we later need to add more built-in data, we will be creating a separate dataset package (as suggested before).
+  As suggested before, f we later need to add more built-in data, we will be creating a separate dataset package .

-* Upon the warning of Kurt Hornik, with the current r-devel, pathfindR threw an error because it was using `class(.) == *` to check the class of an object, this was fixed by checking the classes more properly.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.